Washington State coach Mike Leach's Obama tweet cost school $1.6M in donations, official says

 “We put all of our head coaches and cabinet through social media training just to make sure people are aware that what they are doing often reflects on their job, not their private political views,” Schultz said.
 “At the end of the day, Coach Leach is like anyone else.
 He can elect to do some of those things as a private citizen.”

-Leach led the Cougars to a 7-1 record this season.
+Leach led the Cougars to a 10-1 overall record and a 7-1 record in the Pac-12 Conference this season.
 The team was ranked No. 7 in the latest AP Top 25 poll.

 The Associated Press contributed to this report.